weipe/jobtech-taxonomy-api/README.md

 ## Running

-To start a web server for the application, run (for example, on port 4444)
+To start a web server for the application, run this to connect to AWS Datomic:

+    lein run -p 4444

+To use a local Datomic, run:

-    lein with-profile <profile> run -p 4444
+    lein with-profile local run -p 4444

-where profile is either
-    dev   -- points to AWS Datomic
-    local -- points to localhost Datomic
-    prod  -- TODO
-    test  -- TODO

 Then open the following URL in a web browser: